martinjackson/simple-widgets/docs/SearchSortTable.md

 ```

 ### **Example 9**
 This example shows how to do automatic totaling with **NO** control breaks and final totals using the new format in the eachRowInTable function.
 The only change would be in the SearchSortTable by leaving off the controlBreak prop.
+The columns can not be dragged.

 This example uses some of the items in Example 7.